LudovicLeGuen/le_patissier/README.md

 [Back to top ⇧](#le-patissier)

 ## Issues and Bugs
-The development of the site was a continuous chain of bug and issues.
-The recording of those issues would probably be longer than the actual development (which took foerver BTW).
-Issues were mainly writing errors that threw minors errors, or tiny mistakes in the HTML.
-Nevertheless, here are the main issues that the developper encountered.
+Apart from the classical small issues such as mispelling in the code or omission to add urls that threw usual errors, the developper encountered some puzzling issues.

 **The hero page would not stay centered**
 The developper has decided to use a single hero page for all the messages on the site.
 The page had to fully cover the page and have a singfle centered jumbotron contianing the message.